gamesbook/protograf/docs/source/additional_commands.rst

 These can be specified as text e.g.: ``"42"``, ``"2-4"``, or ``"3-5,7,9"``,
 or in a list form e.g.: ``[42]``, ``[2, 3, 4]``, or ``[3, 4, 5, 7, 9]``.

-Either one of two properties can be used to specify what part of the page must be extracted:
+The following properties can be used to specify what part of the page must be extracted:

 - *cols_rows*: two numbers - either comma-separated in text **or** in a list